 The GnuTLS library is initialized on load; prior to 3.3.0 was initialized by calling gnutls_global_init18.
 The initialization typically enables CPU-specific acceleration, performs any required precalculations needed, opens any required system devices (e.g., /dev/urandom on Linux) and initializes subsystems that could be used later.

-The resources allocated by the initialization process will be released on library deinitialization, or explicitly by calling gnutls_global_deinit.
+The resources allocated by the initialization process will be released on library deinitialization.

-Note that during initialization file descriptors may be kept open by GnuTLS (e.g. /dev/urandom) on library load.
+Note that on certain systems file descriptors may be kept open by GnuTLS (e.g. /dev/urandom) on library load.
 Applications closing all unknown file descriptors must immediately call gnutls_global_init, after that, to ensure they don’t disrupt GnuTLS’ operation.

-The original behavior of requiring explicit initialization can obtained by setting the GNUTLS_NO_EXPLICIT_INIT environment variable to 1, or by using the macro GNUTLS_SKIP_GLOBAL_INIT in a global section of your program.
+The original behavior of requiring explicit initialization can obtained by setting the GNUTLS_NO_EXPLICIT_INIT environment variable to 1, or by using the macro GNUTLS_SKIP_GLOBAL_INIT in a global section of your program –the latter works in systems with support for weak symbols only.